-- For all staff to know what the school policy is on bullying and follow it when bullying is reported. - For all staff to be aware that we promote positivity and for our students to have empathy and understanding. - To create and maintain a non-violent and non-threatening atmosphere by using educational opportunities when they arise to teach positive behaviour. - To raise awareness of our staff through staff meetings and taking a vigilant nature to reduce the risk of bullying and hurtful behaviour at all times. - To increase the sensitivity of our school community to incidents of bullying. - To provide support and help for victims of bullies and for bullies themselves, and counselling when needed. - To make the whole school aware that bullying and hurtful behaviour do not fit with the moral fabric of the school and will not be tolerated.
+- For all staff to know what the school policy is on bullying and follow it when bullying is reported. - For all staff to be aware that we promote positivity, and for our learners to have empathy and understanding. - To create and maintain a non-violent and non-threatening atmosphere by using educational opportunities when they arise to teach positive behaviour. - To raise awareness of our staff through staff meetings and taking a vigilant nature to reduce the risk of bullying and hurtful behaviour at all times. - To increase the sensitivity of our school community to incidents of bullying. - To provide support and help for victims of bullies and for bullies themselves, and counselling

+- when needed. - To make the whole school aware that bullying and hurtful behaviour do not fit with the Behaviour for Learning Policy or the philosophy of the school and will not be tolerated.